 Methods encouraging concept and generalization development through active participation will be the major focus.
 The Ohio Social Studies Model provides guidance in what concepts, generalizations, and skills will be developed.
 Emphasis will be upon developing citizenship skills.
 Short and long range lesson planning will be developed.
 Students will be encouraged to use technology to enhance both planning and instructional phases.
 There is an additional fee with this course.
-25 hours of field experience required.
-Prerequisites: 2.85 GPA; C- or higher in EDU 220, 230, and EIS 285.
+25 hours field experience required.
+Prerequisites: 2.85 GPA; C- or higher in EDU 310.
+Co-requisite: EDU 350.
 (Spring)